llm-bible/llm-bible.github.io/_publications/hu2023prompting.markdown

 ---
 layout: publication
-title: Prompting is not a substitute for probability measurements in large language models
+title: Prompting Is Not A Substitute For Probability Measurements In Large Language Models
 authors: Hu Jennifer, Levy Roger
 conference: "Arxiv"
 year: 2023